-Benefits provided - The URS provides retirement, disability, and death benefits to participants in the plans.
+The URS provides retirement, disability, and death benefits to participants in the plans.

-Retirement benefits in the defined benefit pension plans are determined from 1.25% to 2.00% of the employee's highest 3 or 5 years of compensation times the employee's years of service depending on the pension plan; benefits are subject to cost of living adjustments up to 2.50% or 4.00%, limited to the actual Consumer Price Index increase for the year.
+Retirement benefits in the defined benefit pension plans are determined from 1.50% to 2.00% of the employee's highest 3 or 5 years of compensation times the employee's years of service depending on the pension plan; benefits are subject to cost-of-living adjustments up to 2.50% or 4.00%, limited to the actual Consumer Price Index increase for the year.
 Employees are eligible to retire based on years of service and age.

 Defined contribution plans are available as supplemental plans to the basic retirement benefits of the defined benefit pension plans and as a primary retirement plan for some Tier 2 participants.
 Participants in the defined contribution plans are fully vested in employer and employee contributions at the time the contributions are made, except Tier 2 required contributions and associated earnings are vested during the first four years of employment.
+If an employee terminates prior to the vesting period, employer contributions and associated earnings for that employee are subject to forfeiture.
+Forfeitures are used to cover a portion of the plan's administrative expenses paid by participants.
 Benefits depend on amounts contributed to the plans plus investment earnings.
 Individual accounts are provided for each employee and are available at termination, retirement, death, or unforeseeable emergency.

+Contributions

-Contributions - As a condition of participation in the plans, employers and/or employees are required to contribute certain percentages of salary and wages as authorized by statute and specified by the Utah State Retirement Board.
+As a condition of participation in the plans, employers and/or employees are required to contribute certain percentages of salary and wages as authorized by statute and specified by the Utah State Retirement Board.

 Contributions are actuarially determined as an amount that, when combined with employee contributions (where applicable), is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded actuarial accrued liability.

-For the year ended June 30, 2018, District required contribution rates for the plans were as follows:
+For the year ended June 30, 2019, District required contribution rates for the plans were as follows:

-Defi ites District Contribution Amortization of UAAL Paid by District for Totals Contribution 01 UAAL · Employee Totals Tier 1 Noncontributory System 12.25% 9.94% 1.5% 23.69% Tier 1 Contributory System 5.45% 12.25% - 17.70% Tier 2 Contributory System 8.30% 9.94% 1.78% 20.02% Tier 2 Defined Contribution Plan 0.08% 9.94% 10.00% 20.02%
+Defin ed Benefit Plans R District Contribution Amortization of UAAL Paid by District for Employee District Rates for 401(k) Plan Totals Tier 1 Noncontributory System 12.25% 9.94% 0.0% 1.50% 23.69% Tier 1 Contributory System 5.45% 12.25% 5.00% - 22.70% Tier 2 Contributory System 8.93% 9.94% 0.00% 1.15% 20.02% Tier 2 Defined Contribution Plan 0.08% 9.94% 0.00% 10.00% 20.02%